Learning the Delay Using Neural Delay Differential Equations: Examples

-The algorithm navigates the loss landscape and converges in $35$ iterations.
-Fig. \ref{fig:loss_traj_3D} and Fig. \ref{fig:loss_traj_2D} show that the loss function has a sink around the true parameters and $\tau$ values.
-Further, Fig. \ref{fig:loss_traj_3D} shows the path our algorithm takes as it converges to the true values.
+Fig. \ref{fig:Loss_Logistic_3D} and Fig. \ref{fig:Loss_Logistic_2D} show that the loss function has a sink around the true parameters and $\tau$ values.
+Further, Fig. \ref{fig:Loss_Logistic_2D} shows the path our algorithm takes as it converges to the true values.

-Although the coefficients are close to their true values, the trajectories are not perfectly aligned (see Fig. \ref{fig:traj1}).
-This result suggests that the DDE is sensitive with respect to changes in its coefficients.